krisjhamilton/PebbleCricket/README.md

 Pebble-CricketScores
 ====================
-A Pebble app to keep with with latest Cricket Scores right on your wrist.
+A Pebble app to keep you updated with the latest Cricket Scores right on your wrist.

 ### BETA 1
 Use the configuration website to choose your team and an update interval.